ibuttimer/analastock/README.md

 - Select the `Subscribe to Test` option
 - Select the `Basic` plan and enter payment card details
 - Once subscribed, the API credentials may be retrieved by selecting `Python (Requests)` under `Code Snippets`, and copying the JSON for the `headers` variable
+- For a local deployment, save the credentials to a file, and use the `YAHOO_FINANCE_CREDS_FILE` and `YAHOO_FINANCE_CREDS_PATH` [configuration settings](#table-1-configuration-settings) to specify the location of the file in the application.
+- Or for a Heroku deployment, set the value of the `YAHOO_FINANCE_CREDS` config variable to the credentials
   ```python
   {
     "X-RapidAPI-Key": "this-is-the-api-key",